lucaslingle/babel/README.md

 ## ✨ Features
 - Clean LLM implementation in Jax, ideal for pretraining research
-- Supports FSDP on TPU pods
+- FSDP on TPU pods
-- Supports the LLaMA architecture
+- LLaMA architecture
-- Supports Distributed Muon
+- Distributed Muon
 - Checkpointing with Orbax latest
 - Logging with Weights and Biases
 - Resumable training with NumPy Memmap